open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Meters are identified by all of these parameters.

-The implementation MUST NOT return the same `Meter` when called repeatedly with different values of parameters.
-The only exception to this rule is no-op `Meter`, the implementation MAY return the same instance regardless of parameter values.
+The implementation MUST return different `Meter` instances when called repeatedly with different values of parameters.
+Note that always returning a new tracer instance is a valid implementation.
+The only exception to this rule is no-op `Meter`: the implementation MAY return the same instance regardless of parameter values.

 It is unspecified whether or under which conditions the same or different `Meter` instances are returned from this function when the same